bedieber/awesome-leadership/README.md

 Luke Hohmann on [innovation games](https://www.infoq.com/presentations/innovation-games/).
 See the associated book above.
 He talks about some of the games and a great story how this works even at the scale of a whole city.

 ## Klaus Leopold and business agility
+Klaus Leopold has started out in the Kanban area.
+Over the years he moved to a meta-view of agile methods working mainly in the field of flight levels.
+This way of thinking enables a more strategic, organization-optimization view on things.

 [Ship building](https://www.youtube.com/watch?app=desktop&v=iIc9ttGurUo&feature=youtu.be) is a very nice activity for your team or other group of people to visualize and experience how flow of work in a system can change with the rules in the system.
 Klaus Leopold has moderated this session, it also gives enough background for you to try it out with your team.
 You will learn that work-in-progress limits and other simple rules greatly improve your value delivery.

+[Flight levels](https://www.youtube.com/watch?v=yBk0mYKL8f8) shows a case study on why agility is much more needed above the team level than in the teams itself.
+No matter how agile you make your teams, they need coordination and dependency management and the whole portfolio and project organization also needs to work agile in order to achieve true business agility.

 ## Leadership by Simon Sinek